Albertus Magnus: Biography

-It seems likely that Albert was born sometime before 1200, given well-attested evidence that he was aged over 80 on his death in 1280.
+It seems likely that Albertus Magnus was born sometime before 1200, given well-attested evidence that he was aged over 80 on his death in 1280.
 Two later sources say that Albert was about 87 on his death, which has led 1193 to be commonly given as the date of Albert's birth, but this information does not have enough evidence to be confirmed.
 Albert was probably born in Lauingen (now in Bavaria), since he called himself 'Albert of Lauingen', but this might simply be a family name.
-Most probably his family was of ministerial class; his familiar connection with (being son of the count) the Bollstädt noble family is almost certainly mere conjecture by 15th century hagiographers.
+Most probably his family was of ministerial class; his familial connection with (being son of the count) the Bollstädt noble family is almost certainly mere conjecture by 15th-century hagiographers.

 Albert was probably educated principally at the University of Padua, where he received instruction in Aristotle's writings.
 A late account by Rudolph de Novamagia refers to Albertus' encounter with the Blessed Virgin Mary, who convinced him to enter Holy Orders.
-In 1223 (or 1229) he became a member of the Dominican Order, and studied theology at Bologna and elsewhere.
+In 1223 (or 1229), he became a member of the Dominican Order, and studied theology at Bologna and elsewhere.
 Selected to fill the position of lecturer at Cologne, Germany, where the Dominicans had a house, he taught for several years there, as well as in Regensburg, Freiburg, Strasbourg, and Hildesheim.
-During his first tenure as lecturer at Cologne, Albert wrote his Summa de bono after discussion with Philip the Chancellor concerning the transcendental properties of being.
-In 1245, Albert became master of theology under Gueric of Saint-Quentin, the first German Dominican to achieve this distinction.
+During his first tenure as lecturer at Cologne, Albert wrote his Summa de bono after having a discussion with Philip the Chancellor concerning the transcendental properties of being.
+In 1245, Albert became master of theology under Guerric of Saint-Quentin, the first German Dominican to achieve this distinction.
 Following this turn of events, Albert was able to teach theology at the University of Paris as a full-time professor, holding the seat of the Chair of Theology at the College of St. James.
 During this time Thomas Aquinas began to study under Albertus.

 Albert was the first to comment on virtually all of the writings of Aristotle, thus making them accessible to wider academic debate.
 The study of Aristotle brought him to study and comment on the teachings of Muslim academics, notably Avicenna and Averroes, and this would bring him into the heart of academic debate.

-In 1254 Albert was made provincial of the Dominican Order, and fulfilled the duties of the office with great care and efficiency.
-During his tenure he publicly defended the Dominicans against attacks by the secular and regular faculty of the University of Paris, commented on John the Evangelist, and answered what he perceived as errors of the Islamic philosopher Averroes.
+In 1254, Albert was made provincial of the Dominican Order and fulfilled the duties of the office with great care and efficiency.
+During his tenure, he publicly defended the Dominicans against attacks by the secular faculty of the University of Paris, commented on John the Evangelist, and answered what he perceived as errors of the Islamic philosopher Averroes.